 You might like...

-For many gardeners snowdrops herald the end of winter.
-They are extraordinarily hardy, especially the common species, and can be depended on to flower very early whatever the weather - the colder and gloomier it is, the longer the blooms last, but in a sunny warm season they are comparatively fleeting, so always plant in light shade.
-They grow in most soils, but make the best plants in heavier moist soils.
-They are most successfully transplanted while growing (in the green), and dry bulbs often take a season to settle down before flowering.
-The Royal Horticultural Society has recognised it as a plant of outstanding excellence by giving it its prestigious Award of Garden Merit (AGM).
+Galanthus nivalis grows in most soils, but grows best in heavier, moist soils.
+It's most successfully transplanted while growing (in the green), and dry bulbs often take a season to settle down before flowering.
+The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).

 Plant type: Spring-blooming bulb

 Flowering period: February to March

 Be the first reader to review the Galanthus nivalis Common snowdrop!